When Being Soft Makes You Tough: A Collision-Resilient Quadcopter Inspired by Arthropods' Exoskeletons: Collision Resilience Experiments

-We use the proposed mass-spring-damper model to calculate the percentages of the energy that goes into different parts of the system during the impact, which is depicted in Figure~\ref{fig:model_energy_bars}.
-To construct such plot, we consider the kinetic energy ($E_k=\frac{1}{2}mv^{2}$) of the drone at the beginning of the impact (end of the free fall) as being the total energy of the system.
-Therefore, we have two possible situations: the payload never touches the ground ($x<16mm$) or the payload hits the ground ($x\geq16mm$).
+We use the proposed model to calculate the percentages of the energy that go into different parts of the system during the impact, which is depicted in Fig.~\ref{fig:model_energy_bars}.
+To construct such plot, we consider the kinetic energy ($E_k=\frac{1}{2}mv^{2}$) at the beginning of the impact (end of the free fall) as being the total energy of the system.
+Therefore, we have two possible situations: the battery holder never touches the ground ($x<16mm$) or the payload hits the ground ($x\geq16mm$).

-In the situations where the payload (the bottom part of the battery holder in our experiments) never touches the ground (drop altitudes up to 100cm), the final kinetic energy at the point of maximum displacement is zero (the movement is about to reverse) and the total energy is split between stored in the spring ($E_s=\frac{1}{2}kx^2$) and dissipated by the damper ($E_d=E_k-E_s$).
+When $x<16mm$ (drop altitudes up to 100cm), the final kinetic energy at the point of maximum displacement is zero (the movement is about to reverse) and the total energy is split between stored in the spring ($E_s=\frac{1}{2}kx^2$) and dissipated by the damper ($E_d=E_k-E_s$).

-Our mass-spring-model can't take into account the collision between the payload and the ground (drop altitudes from \SI{150}{\cm} and above) and it is only valid until $x\leq16mm$.
+Our mass-spring-damper-model is not valid for direct collisions between the battery holder and the ground (drop altitudes from \SI{150}{\cm} and above) and it is only valid until $x<16mm$.
 Therefore, in these situations we calculate the energy dissipated by the damper considering the difference between the initial kinetic energy ($E_k$) and the kinetic energy when $x=16mm$.
-This way we know, in the worst scenario, the energy that will be dissipated during the \emph{rigid} collision (payload hits the ground) will be the same as the kinetic energy available at $x=16mm$ (represented by the red bars in Figure\ref{fig:model_energy_bars}) to indicate the severity of the payload impact to the ground.
+This way, we know, in the \emph{worst} scenario, the energy that will be dissipated during the \emph{rigid collision} (battery holder hits the ground) will be the same as the kinetic energy available at $x=16mm$ (represented by the red bars in Fig.\ref{fig:model_energy_bars}) to show the severity of the impact to the ground.